hocchudong/openstack-tools/docs/openstack-victoria-CentOS8-install.md

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'Welcome123' WITH GRANT OPTION ;FLUSH PRIVILEGES;
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'127.0.0.1' IDENTIFIED BY 'Welcome123' WITH GRANT OPTION ;FLUSH PRIVILEGES;
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.98.81' IDENTIFIED BY 'Welcome123' WITH GRANT OPTION ;FLUSH PRIVILEGES;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'controller01' IDENTIFIED BY 'Welcome123' WITH GRANT OPTION ;FLUSH PRIVILEGES;
 DROP USER 'root'@'::1';

+exit
 ```

 ### 3.2.5.
 Cài đặt & cấu hình rabbitmq trên máy controller